Men's Grooming: Advice For A Best, Better Wet Shaving Soap Experience

 Notice that the lather from the soaked soap stays on the brush?
 When enough to your liking, you can now lather your face using the brush.

-avoid wearing strong commercial fragrance or a favourite aftershave
+avoid wearing a strong commercial fragrance or a favourite aftershave

 If you apply aftershave you may find your skin feels red or irritable soon afterwards.

-There is no need for additional fragrance as the shaving bar from Mary Jean® has an enjoyable masculine fragrance, I
+There is no need for extra fragrance.
+The shaving bar from Mary Jean® has an enjoyable masculine fragrance,

 Using a natural fragrance minimising allergens and skin irritations.

 hard water causes mineralisation resulting in a less than smooth shave

 Use filtered or distilled water and warm, from a kettle, to prepare your brush and soap.
 The difference

 is a cleaner, smoother finish for your shave and the soap has a fuller body of lather.

 do not expect the same kind or level of foaming often seen from a tin can of shaving foam